antoncxx/nullnet/README.md

   ```
   NET_TYPE=VXLAN
   TIMEOUT=0
+  CERT_ENCRYPTION_KEY=<32 raw bytes or 64 hex chars>
   ```
+  `CERT_ENCRYPTION_KEY` is **required** — the server refuses to start without it.
+It encrypts TLS certificate private keys at rest; keep it stable, since rotating it makes existing encrypted keys undecryptable.
+Generate one with `openssl rand -hex 32`.

 - service configuration is split per **stack** — one TOML file per stack under `members/nullnet-server/services/`.
 The filename (minus `.toml`) is the stack name.